 The elimination of the acid of latanoprost from human plasma is rapid (t1/2 = 17 min) after both intravenous and topical administration.
 Systemic clearance is approximately 7 mL/min/kg.
 Following hepatic β-oxidation, the metabolites are mainly eliminated via the kidneys.
 Approximately 88% and 98% of the administered dose are recovered in the urine after topical and intravenous dosing, respectively.

-Patients with mean baseline intraocular pressure of 24 – 25 mmHg who were treated for 6 months in multi-center, randomized, controlled trials demonstrated 6 – 8 mmHg reductions in intraocular pressure.
-This IOP reduction with Xalatan Sterile Ophthalmic Solution 0.005% dosed once daily was equivalent to the effect of timolol 0.5% dosed twice daily.
+Patients with mean baseline IOP of 24 – 25 mmHg who were treated for 6 months in multi-center, randomized, controlled trials demonstrated 6 – 8 mmHg reductions in IOP.
+This IOP reduction with Xalatan 0.005% dosed once daily was equivalent to the effect of timolol 0.5% dosed twice daily.

 A 3-year open-label, prospective safety study with a 2-year extension phase was conducted to evaluate the progression of increased iris pigmentation with continuous use of Xalatan once-daily as adjunctive therapy in 519 patients with open-angle glaucoma.
 The analysis was based on observed-cases population of the 380 patients who continued in the extension phase.

 Results showed that the onset of noticeable increased iris pigmentation occurred within the first year of treatment for the majority of the patients who developed noticeable increased iris pigmentation.
 Patients continued to show signs of increasing iris pigmentation throughout the five years of the study.
 Observation of increased iris pigmentation did not affect the incidence, nature, or severity of adverse events (other than increased iris pigmentation) recorded in the study.
 IOP reduction was similar regardless of the development of increased iris pigmentation during the study.

 How Supplied/Storage and Handling